-During 2020, we repurchased certain of our senior unsecured notes on the open market and recorded cancellation of debt income of \$18.5 million and \$19.7 million for the three and six months ended June 30, 2020, respectively.
+During 2020, we repurchased certain of our senior unsecured notes on the open market and recorded cancellation of debt income of \$0.8 million and \$20.5 million for the three and nine months ended September 30, 2020, respectively.
 These are recorded within "Other income (expense)" in our Unaudited Consolidated Statements of Operations.

 Our \$2.9 billion aggregate principal amount of senior unsecured notes co-issued by Genesis Energy, L.P. and Genesis Energy Finance Corporation are fully and unconditionally guaranteed jointly and severally by all of Genesis Energy, L.P.'s current and future 100% owned domestic subsidiaries (the "Guarantor Subsidiaries"), except the subsidiaries that hold our Alkali Business, Genesis Free State Pipeline, LLC, Genesis NEJD Pipeline, LLC, and certain other subsidiaries.
-The assets owned by Genesis Free State Pipeline, LLC were sold on October 30, 2020 and the ownership of Genesis NEJD Pipeline LLC's pipeline was transferred in October 2020.
-Genesis NEJD Pipeline LLC is 100% owned by Genesis Energy, L.P., the parent company.
+The assets owned by Genesis Free State Pipeline, LLC were sold on October 30, 2020 and the ownership of Genesis NEJD Pipeline, LLC's pipeline was transferred in October 2020.
+Genesis NEJD Pipeline, LLC is 100% owned by Genesis Energy, L.P., the parent company.
 The remaining non-guarantor subsidiaries are owned by Genesis Crude Oil, L.P., a Guarantor Subsidiary.
 The Guarantor Subsidiaries largely own the assets that we use to operate our business other than our Alkali Business.
-As a general rule, the assets and credit of our unrestricted subsidiaries, and the liabilities of our unrestricted subsidiaries do not constitute obligations of Genesis Energy, L.P., Genesis Energy Finance Corporation or the Guarantor Subsidiaries, and the liabilities of our unrestricted subsidiaries do not constitute obligations of Genesis Energy, L.P., Genesis Energy Finance Corporation or the Guarantor Subsidiaries, and the liabilities of our unrestricted subsidiaries except, in the case of Genesis Alkali Holdings Company, LLC ("Alkali Holdings") and Genesis Energy, L.P., to the extent agreed to in the services agreement between Genesis Energy, L.P. and Alkali Holdings dated as of September 23, 2019 (the "Services Agreement").
+As a general rule, the assets and credit of our unrestricted subsidiaries are not available to satisfy the debts of Genesis Energy, L.P., Genesis Energy Finance Corporation or the Guarantor Subsidiaries are on the Guarantor Subsidiaries do not constitute obligations of Genesis Energy, L.P., Genesis Energy Finance Corporation or the Guarantor Subsidiaries except, in the case of Genesis Alkali Holdings Company, LLC ("Alkali Holdings") and Genesis Energy, L.P., to the extent agreed to in the services agreement between Genesis Energy, L.P. and Alkali Holdings dated as of September 23, 2019 (the "Services Agreement").